loganta/install_environment_macos/UserGuide.md

 # install_environment_macos
-This is my take on how to get up and running with NGINX, PHP-FPM, MARIADB and phpMyAdmin on OSX High Sierra & later version.
+This is my take on how to get up and running with NGINX, PHP-FPM, MARIADB and phpMyAdmin on OSX High Sierra & latest version.

-This article is adapted by [Son T. Tran](https://github.com/trants).

 ## Xcode
 Make sure you have the latest version of XCode installed.
 Available from the Mac App Store.